cdellacqua/spring-store.js/README.md

 import {makeSpringStore} from '@universal-stores/spring';

 const spring$ = makeSpringStore(0);
-spring$.subscribe(console.log);
+spring$.subscribe(console.log); // immediately prints 0
 // Calling `.set(...)` will cause the above subscription
-// to emit values until the target is reached. spring$.target$.set(1);
+// to emit values ranging from 0 to 1 until the target is reached. spring$.target$.set(1);
 ```